fixate/docker-postgres/README.md

-# Dockerfile for Postgres 9.3 on Ubuntu (TAGS: 12.04)
+# Dockerfile for Postgres 9.3 on Ubuntu 14.04 (TAGS: 9.3)

 [Docker index](https://index.docker.io/u/fixate/postgres/)

 **Notes:**

- - Creates a superuser called `docker` with password 'password'.
+ - Creates a superuser called `fixate` with password 'password'.
  - Postgres data is decoupled from the image in a `/data` volume.

 ### Next steps